 Here is a video on fixing a head gasket leak

-Will driving a car with a blown head gasket damage the engine?
+Will drive a car with a blown head gasket damage the engine?

 The longer you drive such a car, the more chances of damaging the engine.
 This is because the engine now operates at levels where it is starved of coolant or there is the mixing of coolant and oil thus no proper lubrication.

 How long can a person drive with a blown head gasket?

 It is advisable that you do not do it for long.
 The best would be to have the car towed to an auto shop and have it repaired before driving again.

 Should you replace or fix a blown head gasket?

 It is not worth fixing a blown head gasket.
 This is because it would not provide the seal that you want.

 Which is cheaper?
 Replacing an engine or gasket?

 Regardless of the car model, it is best to replace a gasket rather than the engine.
 Do not let the labor for changing a gasket scare you.

 Should you use additives to seal your gasket?